fl0ky7/guatfi/README.md

 <img align="left" width="250" height="200" src="http://i64.tinypic.com/2m4w38o.png">

-# guatfi
+# gufi

-**guatfi is a script created to speed up the test of routers security with wps activated,is based on older pixiedust attack,that is present today on new and old wifi routers around the global.**
+**gufi is a script created to speed up the test of routers security with wps activated,is based on older pixiedust attack,that is present today on new and old wifi routers around the global.**